Hjorthmedh/RGCmorphology/ms/intro.md

 highlighted that stratification depth, relative to the two VAChT bands surrounding the inner plexiform layer, is a good predictor of RGC type.
 Most, but not of all, of our RGC z-stacks included VAChT staining.
-However, as we were unable to reliably observe two separate VAChT bands, we could not use the bands to determine stratification depth.
+Unfortunately, however, as we were unable to reliably observe two separate VAChT bands, we could not use the bands to determine stratification depth.
 We instead calculated the stratification depth relative to the soma centre.
 We found that there was considerable overlap between the different RGC types according to stratification depth (Table 3).
-There were also significant overlaps between the RGC types based on other features.
+There were also significant overlaps between RGC types based on other features.
 For example, Table 3 shows that Hoxd10 generally had a larger dendritic area than other RGC types but that the standard deviation is so large that the range spans the whole spectrum of values of other RGC types.
 To assess the predictive powers of the individual features, we trained a Naïve Bayes classifier for each individual feature.
 The single-most discriminative feature for our data was mean terminal segment length, which correctly predicted 64.7 ± 1.7\ % of the cases.
 We therefore confirm that our individual features are not reliable classifiers of neuronal type.

 ## Selection of multiple feature vectors